Breaking Into Tech

 Ready to build real-world apps?

 Join the McTaba Labs full-stack marathon (4 months full-time · 6 months part-time).
-Learn M-Pesa, USSD, and WhatsApp engineering while shipping 8 production apps.
+Ship 8 production apps and get career support until placement.

 Apply to the McTaba Marathon